-During the first quarter, we settled a portion of the existing warrant transactions associated with the 2017 Notes.
-These warrants were settled with 36,726 shares of the Company's common stock, resulting in a reduction to additional paid-in-capital.
-The remaining warrants have scheduled expiration dates through June 21, 2018, unless earlier settled.
-We anticipate settling the outstanding warrants with approximately 66,874 shares of the Company's common stock.
+During the first half of 2018, we settled the remaining warrant transactions associated with the 2017 Notes.
+These warrants were settled with 114,778 shares of the Company's common stock, resulting in a reduction to additional paid-in-capital.
 See below for further discussion on the 2024 Notes and the related transactions.